 Breathe amplifies people, actions and organizations working on the frontlines of these intersecting issues and channels support to them.
 By sharing the stories of true heroes working on critical solutions in their communities, we inspire and facilitate on-going engagement and solidarity.

-In honor of Dr. Martin Luther King Jr, a 3-part audio series on the contaminated Hunters Point Naval Shipyard and the local community's on-going fight for justice, launches on January 16, 2023.
+In honor of Dr. Martin Luther King Jr, a 3-part audio series on the contaminated Hunters Point Naval Shipyard and the local community's on-going fight for justice, launched on January 16, 2023.

 For generations, residents have experienced health impacts in San Francisco's Bayview Hunters Point neighborhood and have SUCCESSFULLY mobilized as a community for their own defense.
 Heavy industrial operations have been clustered in this part of the city, including the vast shipyard.